read

 </div>

 You can also animate elements diagonally.
-Here are a couple of examples with the lsa-slide-up-left and lsa-slide-up-right classes.
+Here are a couple of examples of the lsa-slide-up-left and lsa-slide-up-right classes.

 <div class="lsa lsa-slide-up-left">